vivo-project/Vitro/api/src/main/java/edu/cornell/mannlib/vitro/webapp/searchengine/elasticsearch/Elasticsearch_notes_on_the_first_draft.md

         <java:edu.cornell.mannlib.vitro.webapp.modules.searchEngine.SearchEngine> ;
     :hasBaseUrl "http://localhost:9200/vivo" .
 ```
+Note that `hasBaseUrl "http://localhost:9200/vivo" .` can be omitted.

 ## Enhance the contents of the search index
 ### An example: Publication URIs in the author's search document